Shipped in 2024

 Key Feature 2

-AI-simplified wine profiles in everyday language
+AI-simplified wine profiles and illustrations

 Before